disease-maps/disease-maps.github.io/pages/projects/markopolo/course.md

 ## Course content

 **Part 1.
 SBGN diagrams**
 Learning the SBGN Process Description and Activity Flow languages by redrawing example diagrams in CellDesigner and yEd Graph Editor.
-Deliverables: diagram files in xml and graphml formats.
+Deliverables: diagram files in xml and graphml formats, and a table with ChEBI and HGNC standard names and IDs for idneitfying diagram entities.
+Task 1.
+Glycolysis regulation diagram drawn in different editors.
+Task 2. iNOS diagram in Process Description language.
+Task 3.
+Convert the iNOS diagram into Activity Flow language.

 **Part 2.
 Disease map architecture**
 Principles of disease map design: modularity, interoperability, composability, and representation at multiple levels of granularity.